Add Row

 For example, pH values outside the permitted range (typically below 6 or above 9 to 10) can cause violations.
 Similarly, excessive TSS indicates solids that may clog treatment systems or pollute receiving waters.
 COD and BOD measure the amount of oxygen required to break down organic material; excessive levels signal pollution risk.

-Sources of elevated sulfides may include irregular tank cleaning operations flushing sediment from the bottoms of wash tanks, as explained by Steve Manny, "Sulfides are at the bottom of these tanks, and during deep tank cleanings, they get flushed out, causing temporary spikes."
+Sources of elevated sulfides may include irregular tank cleaning operations flushing sediment from the bottoms of wash tanks, as explained by Steve Manii, "Sulfides are at the bottom of these tanks, and during deep tank cleanings, they get flushed out, causing temporary spikes."
 Recognizing these causes helps consultants develop targeted strategies to remediate problems effectively.

 The Compliance Notification Process: From Sampling to Written Warnings